Safetorun/PromptDefender/docs/building-your-defence.md

 for each of these commands - Prompt Defender will look for common techniques such a base64 encoding that someone might use to disguise a jailbreak attack.

-### Intermediate jailbreak detection [Coming soon]
-will use AI to detect if the prompt is attempting to jailbreak the

 ```